Fullbright U.S. Scholar Overview Session

 Candidacy for membership will be based on criteria established by the Governing Board in accordance with the aims of the organization.
 This nomination recognizes your exceptional achievement and service to international education.
 By joining Phi Beta Delta you distinguish yourself as a member of a global community dedicated to fostering the highest standards of international understanding.

-- Letter of nomination from full-time faculty/committee
+- Letter of nomination from full-time faculty or PBD committee member

 - Statement of interest

-For Faculty and Staff: Faculty and staff who have been involved in recognized international endeavors such as teaching, conducting research, participating in overseas projects, administering exchange programs, or providing services to international students and scholars.
+- Faculty and staff who have been involved in recognized international endeavors such as teaching, conducting research, participating in overseas projects, administering exchange programs, or providing services to international students and scholars.